 5.1.1 Getting more sales

 Amazon is driving 40% of its sales through affiliates.
-Industry standards of around 30-40% sales being driven through affiliates are good enough for merchants to understand the importance of affiliates.
+Industry standards of around 30-40% of sales being driven through affiliates are good enough for merchants to understand the importance of affiliates.

 A $100,000 firm can quickly grow into a $175,000 firm or even more with an affiliate marketing program.
 Also, you will see the effect of affiliates on sales (percentage-wise) more prominent in the small and medium entities where the merchants experience an increase in sales of around 200-400%.